HTTP://WWW…What We’ve Witnessed

 We have been progressively evolving as an online generation, a far cry from the Flintstones in the Stone Age!
 Just looking back at our contemporary historical periods since the past few decades, we have made major strides through the years.

 We’ve evolved from the Machine Age dealing with gigantic mass production machinery to the Information Age which has been about digitizing our economy, dispelling volumes of information using technology.
-This era also brought the onset of computers – a game changer in the way modern society starting communicating.
+This era also brought the onset of computers – a game changer in the way modern society started communicating.
 The rapid evolution of computers and the web in our daily life meant dissolving boundaries.
 It meant faster and more real-time communication, international knowledge exchange and learning, exploring and tapping into personalized needs, changing how we do business via e-commerce.

 The Information Age gave birth to a digitized world mimicking and surpassing all that transpires through our physical interactions.
 What we see, hear, learn, who we befriend, share with, communicate and collaborate with have been made available electronically.